VirusTotal/yara-x/site/content/docs/intro/getting_started.md

 YARA-X is a re-incarnation of  [YARA](https://virustotal.github.io/yara), a pattern matching tool designed with malware researchers in mind.
 This new incarnation intends to be faster, safer and more user-friendly than its predecessor.
-The ultimate goal of YARA-X is to serve as the future replacement for YARA.
+The ultimate goal of YARA-X is replacing YARA as the default pattern matching tool for malware researchers.

 With YARA-X you can create descriptions of malware families (or whatever you want to describe) based on textual or binary patterns.
 Each description (a.k.a.